-Rick Archer: Yeah.
+Rick: Yeah.
 You know, I was impressed in re in reading your book about how perceptive or empathic you were even as an eight year old in terms of, you know, sizing up the people you would encounter.
 Often within seconds, you’d sort of read the person and get a, get a real accurate sense of whether they were safe or not safe.

 And, and even things like, you know, there was some woman who you, you immediately sense that she had like three children that she was responsible for.
 And so, you know, if you were picking up on that stuff, when you were eight, you must be picking up on a lot more now.

-Robin Landsong: Yeah.
+Robin: Yeah.
 And, and I have pretty good choice around it most of the time.

-And what I found is that the more people disown their issues, the more it’s out in their field and kind of the louder it is to me.
+And what I’ve found is that the more people disown their issues, the more it’s out in their field and kind of the louder it is to me.
 And so I remember, I remember one time early in my, probably my second year, my practice, somebody sat down and I usually kind of start reading people.
 And when they sit in the seat and I couldn’t get anything, and then I realized she was so owning her own issues, that they weren’t jumping out at me.

 And so the more we do our personal work, the more we kind of, you know, look at our shadow and examine, you know, what we need to look at, the more actually energetically safe we are.
-And, you know, when it’s people who are projecting out there, unopened self, that they’re actually it’s messier life and they’re actually more vulnerable to kind of being read by somebody who doesn’t have good intent towards them.
+And, you know, when it’s people who are projecting out their unowned self, that they’re actually it’s messier life and they’re actually more vulnerable to kind of being read by somebody who doesn’t have good intent towards them.

 But you might want to watch that one on, I think you can find it.
-Oh, good.
-You know, Peter.
-Okay,

-Rick Archer: You meet these people, right?
-Yeah.
+Rick: Yeah.
+You meet these people, right?

-Rick Archer: the head of the international association of near-death studies.
+Rick: IONS the international association of near-death studies.

-And and Jeff Olson was there talking about taking a long drive somewhere
+And and Jeff Olson was there talking about taking a long drive somewhere.

-Rick Archer: and Danny and Brinkley wanted to go fly a kite in a thunderstorm.
+Rick: and Danny and Brinkley wanted to go fly a kite in a thunderstorm.

-Robin Landsong: And I just thought part of the, part of the reason that we come out with each other is because we were willing to re-engage in life.
+Robin: Right.
+And I just thought part of the, part of the reason that we come out with each other is because we were willing to re-engage in life.
 We were willing to try these things again.

 And so I’m just really appreciating kind of the resilience that can oddly happen when we’re broken open.

-Robin Landsong: they.
-Yeah.
+Robin: Yeah.
 So I’ll do the COVID one, cause that’s a little bit simpler sort of.